 “Stereotactic guidance is key, putting the instrument into the right area and right target through a correct pathway,” Park said.
 “Typically, placing each electrode would take 30 minutes to an hour per electrode.
 We can do it in 10 minutes with ROSA.
 It saves time, but not at the expense of precision and accuracy.”

 The arm has many other uses beyond electrode placement for epilepsy treatment.
 Specialists can also employ it during biopsies and tumor resections, or during certain other open-skull procedures.
-Park also hopes to use the device for deep brain stimulation electrode placement to help treat Parkinson's disease patients.Watch a 360-degree video as Neurosurgeon Michael C. Park, MD, PhD, uses a ROSA to help implant electrodes into the brain of an epilepsy patient.
+Park, a MnDRIVE Neuromodulation Scholar, also hopes to use the device for deep brain stimulation electrode placement to help treat Parkinson's disease patients.Watch a 360-degree video as Neurosurgeon Michael C. Park, MD, PhD, uses a ROSA to help implant electrodes into the brain of an epilepsy patient.